Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 ## Course Description

 The goal of this course is to produce a fantastic, well-documented Data Science Portfolio Project.
-The course is open to Seniors of any concentration who have taken DS-2.1 (Machine Learning)
+The course is open to Seniors of any concentration who have completed  two DS-2.x courses

 ### Why should I take this course?